 LONDON—The incomparable Mick Farren passed away Saturday a month and change shy of his 70th birthday.
 He died the way the luckiest among us exit this mortal coil, onstage doing what he loved, performing on a London stage with The Deviants, the proto-punk band he founded in 1967.
-Mick was a bone fide renaissance man who also happened to be a rock-and-roll original; a prolific writer of novels, a lifelong activist, he also managed to put together an active career as a mainstream journalist and porn columnist.
+Mick was a real renaissance man who managed to cobble together a series of high-profile careers as a rock-and-roll original, a prolific writer of novels, a lifelong activist, a mainstream journalist and a porn industry columnist.

 Indeed, even a quick perusal of Farren's personal blog, Doc 40, reveals a man whose embrace of life and politics never waned.
 July 15 was the last day he posted to the blog, but it was a busy day, and hints at the scope of interests that consumed this fascinating man.
 The very last post, titled "It's the Rich What Gets the Pleasure (by any means necessary and no matter what it takes)," in many ways exemplifies where he was coming from.
 Remembrances and appreciations of the great Mick Farren—hardly world famous, but memorable, meaningful and larger-than-life to anyone who knew him—are starting to come out in the sad aftermath of his untimely death at, yes, 69.

 I never met Farren in the flesh, but I was lucky enough to inherit him as a monthly columnist for the now defunct AVN Online when I became its managing editor in 2002.
 Farren, along with another rock-and-roll icon, Paul Krassner, had been brought onboard by my predecessor to write monthly columns about pretty much whatever they wanted.
 I never interfered except to let them know if we had themed issues they might want to address.